 Greg James’s statue of Bon Scott (1946–80) is the most popular of all of Fremantle’s public sculptures.
-Bon can be found strutting on a Marshall amplifier on Mews Park, adjacent to Cicerello’s in Fishing Boat Harbour.
+Bon can has been strutting on a Marshall amplifier on Mews Park since 2008.

 Bon was born in Scotland in 1946 and moved to Australia with his family aged six, arriving in Melbourne.
 Shortly afterwards the family moved to Perth.
 He attended North Fremantle Primary and John Curtin Senior High School and had an interest in music from an early age.
 He played drums in the Fremantle Pipe Band until he was 17.
 He then joined the Valentines and moved to Melbourne and when they broke up he joined Fraternity which was later renamed Fang.